-At this point, we have two or three possibilities for Res$(\cA)$ for each $\fg$.
-In Section 5.2 we identify the rank of Rep$(\cA)$, i.e.\ how many simple $\cA$-modules there are, and work out the possibilities for Res$(M)$ for every simple $\cA$-module.
+At this point, we have two or three possibilities for Res$\,\cA$ for each $\fg$.
+In Section 5.2 we identify how many simple local $\cA$-modules $M$ each has, and work out Res$\,M$ for each of them.
 The results are collected in Table 2.1.

-\textbf{Step 5: Prove existence and uniqueness for those exotic $\cA$.}
+\textbf{Step 5: Prove existence and uniqueness for those exceptional $\cA$.}

-Here, existence is clear, since all $\cA$ are quantum subgroups of Lie type.
-Uniqueness for any $\cA$ whose restriction Res$(\cA)$ matches one of Lie type, is established in Section 5.3 in any rank.
+For $\fg=A_1,...,A_4$, existence is clear, since all $\cA$ are of Lie type.
+Uniqueness for any $\cA$ whose restriction Res$\,\cA$ matches one of Lie type, is studied in Section 5.3 for any $\cC(\fg,k)$.

 Section 5.4 applies the theory of Section 4.4 to Table 2.1 to classify all exceptional quantum subgroups for $\cC(A_r,k)$ when $k\le 5$ and $r$ is arbitrary.
 The results are in Table 2.2.